michaelfraser/cromwell-ui/README.md

 To ease the setup for the project.
 The React application will run in a Docker container.

 There are a number of useful commands which have been abstracted into a `Makefile`.
 To see a list of useful commands run `make` and a list of commands similar to the below should be displayed.
+If you are struggling with running the `make` command then you can view the file and workout what commands to run by hand.

 ```text
 help                           This help.